couchbaselabs/couchbase-shell/README.md

 After the config is in place, you can run `./cbsh` without any arguments and it will connect to that cluster after start automatically.

 The downloaded archive contains an `example` directory which also contains sample configuration files for more information.
 Also, please see the [docs](https://couchbase.sh/docs/) for full guidance, including information about how to work with multiple clusters at the same time.

+## Contributing

+Contributions and suggestions are always welcome.
+If you have suggestions/bugs feel free to file an issue.
+Looking for some issues to tackle yourself?
+Check the `good first issue` label for some more straightforward ones, or pick any that are of interest.
+If the issue is unclear or vague ask any questions in the comments, and we'll happily elaborate.

+Before your PR can be merged we require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+This can be signed electronically here: https://review.couchbase.org/settings/#Agreements.
+Please use the same e-mail that is linked to your Github.

 # cbsh commands